 In the Education Act Regulations, reference is only made to providing your children with an “educational program”.
 There are no stipulations as to what the “educational program” must be and can be whatever you feel is appropriate to give your child a well-rounded education.
 This gives you complete freedom to choose whatever materials (religious or secular) you want and to design your own program that meets your child’s needs.
 The cost is up to you, you can use free resources on the internet and at the library, or you can purchase a homeschool curriculum, or do a little bit of each.

-You may choose to refer to the Learning Outcomes and Curriculum Documents available at the DOE website but there is no obligation to follow the Nova Scotia curriculum, and curriculum materials (ie books, worksheets etc) are not available for purchase through the DOE.
+You may choose to refer to the Learning Outcomes and Curriculum Documents available at the DOE website but there is no obligation to follow the Nova Scotia curriculum.
+Curriculum materials (e.g. books, worksheets, etc.) are not available for purchase through the DOE (although they do have a limited number of textbooks available for loan).
 You can use any homeschool method you wish, including Montessori, Classical, Waldorf, and unschooling.

 Homeschoolers are also required to submit a report to the D.O.E. each June,